 Enforcing foreign awards

-Foreign awards (rendered against foreign debtors owning assets in Finland, for instance) are fairly enforceable in Finland but various circumstances may apply.
-On one hand, decisions rendered in an EU country would benefit from particularly advantageous enforcement conditions.
-Apart from EU Payment Orders which are normally enforceable directly in domestic courts, the two main methods of enforcing a EU judgment in Finland are by the use of a European Enforcement Order (EEO, as provided under Regulation EC No. 805/2004) when the claim is undisputed, or by registering the judgment under the provisions of the Brussels I Regulation (44/2001).
+- Decisions rendered in an EU country benefit from particularly advantageous enforcement conditions.
+Apart from EU Payment Orders, which are normally enforceable directly in domestic courts, the two main methods for enforcing an EU judgment in Finland are the European Enforcement Order (EEO, as provided under Regulation EC No. 805/2004) when the claim is undisputed, or by registering the judgment under the provisions of the Brussels I Recast Regulation (1215/2012)

-If the claim is disputed, the procedure for registering an EU judgment with domestic courts is relatively simple.
+- For disputed claims, registering an EU judgment with domestic courts is relatively simple.
 The judgment holder must apply to the relevant court for the judgment to be registered and provide the court with, among other documents, an authenticated copy of the judgment, a certified translation and, if interest is claimed, a statement confirming the amount and rate of interest at the date of the application and going forward.
-Once the judgment has been registered, it can be enforced as if it were issued by domestic courts (according to the Recast Regulation EC 1215/2012, such an exequatur procedure is no longer required from January 2015).
+Once registered, the judgment can be enforced as if issued by a domestic court (since the Recast Regulation EC 1215/2012, exequatur is no longer required from January 2015).

-On the other hand, judgments rendered in foreign countries outside the EU would be recognized and enforced on a reciprocity basis provided that the issuing country is party to a bilateral or multilateral agreement with Finland drafted for this purpose.
+- Judgments from non-EU countries are recognized and enforced on a reciprocity basis, provided the issuing country is party to a bilateral or multilateral agreement with Finland.

-A debtor in Finland is regarded as insolvent if they are permanently unable to pay their debts when they fall due.
+A debtor in Finland is considered insolvent if they are permanently unable to pay their debts as they fall due.

 There are two types of insolvency proceedings in Finland: reorganization of an undertaking (under the Restructuring of Enterprises Act of 1993) and bankruptcy (under the Bankruptcy Act 2004).
 Both can be initiated following a petition to the court of first instance by the debtor or by the creditors alike.